Prime Numbers – Definition with Examples

 Prime Numbers and Composite Numbers

-There are a number of features that differentiate a prime number from a composite number.
+Many features differentiate a prime number from a composite number.
 A prime number definition states it is a natural number greater than 1 with just two factors.
-Composite numbers on the other hand, are numbers greater than 1 with more than two factors, that is, they are divisible by more than two factors.
+Meanwhile, composite numbers are greater than 1 with more than two factors.
+So, they can be easily divisible by more than two factors.

 Prime Numbers and Co-Prime Numbers